 - Media pocket routes cords internally

 Want more recommendations for 3-in-1 jackets?
-Check out our round-up of the best 3-in-1 jackets for 2018.
+Check out our round-up of the best 3-in-1 jackets.